-Credit to small-holder grain farmers, and assistance with collective purchasing organic & chemical inputs.
+Agriculture: credit to small-holder grain farmers, and assistance with collective purchasing of organic & chemical inputs.

-Micro-loans: training, small loans & on-going technical assistance to families starting small businesses such as chicken-raising, used-clothing or food sales & services.
+Credit & micro-loans: training, small loans & ongoing technical assistance to families starting small businesses such as chicken-raising, used clothing, or food sales & services.

 Pay-it-forward animal-raising: basic training, technical support & animals(pigs).
 Credit for pig sties, and support with marketing.

-Vocational training in leather work for youth, weaving, and hand-dyed indigo handy-crafts; teaching garden, library and afterschool programming for children and youth.
+Income generation: vocational training in leather work for youth, weaving, and hand-dyed indigo handy-crafts; teaching garden, library, and afterschool programming for children and youth.
 Art classes for youth.